Employer Responsibilities: International Business Travel

 Posted: 9 May, 2022.

-With businesses become increasingly connected across the globe and the growth of hybrid working models, the number of employees travelling internationally for work continues to rise.
+With businesses becoming increasingly connected across the globe and the growth of hybrid working models, the number of employees travelling internationally for work continues to rise.
 It is estimated that international business travel has increased by 25% in the last 10 years – despite the global pandemic – and is set to increase further.

 If your business has any employees who travel abroad for work, no matter the duration of the travel, it’s your legal and moral responsibility to have a plan in place to protect them.
 Business travel includes any employees travelling for activities such as: